1. Home

-If you use IMAP or Windows Live Hotmail accounts in Windows Mail or Outlook Express, it can automatically synchronize folders as soon as you go online and download all messages for offline use.
+If you use IMAP-based or Windows Live Hotmail accounts in Windows Mail or Outlook Express, those applications can automatically synchronize folders as soon as you go online and download all messages for offline use.

-In many cases this is very useful behavior, but it's good to know that Windows Mail and Outlook Express can also download only the headers, not full messages, or not synchronize automatically at all.
+In many cases, this is useful behavior, but Windows Mail and Outlook Express can also download only the headers, not full messages—or not synchronize automatically at all.

 Tweak Synchronization Settings per Folder in Windows Mail or Outlook Express